This article provides the steps needed to configure One-time Password.

 Sophos Authenticator via Itunes

-With the key stored in the Google Authenticator App, a personal token will be automatically generated which will be valid for the configured timestamp (30 seconds with Google Authenticator).
+With the key stored in the Sophos Authenticator App, a personal token will be automatically generated which will be valid for the configured timestamp (usually 30 seconds with).

 Important: Typing in an incorrect passcode will cause the generated token to become invalid until the next timestep is reached - OTP passwords are only valid once per timestep.